espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 .. only:: esp8266

-    On the ESP8266 software loader sending this command before interacting with SPI flash is optional.
+    On the ESP8266 stub loader sending this command before interacting with SPI flash is optional.
 On ESP8266 ROM loader this command is not supported (SPI flash is enabled when the FLASH_BEGIN command is sent).

     +------------------+----------------------------------------------------------------------------------------------------------------------------------+
     | Value            | Meaning                                                                                                                          |